-(Hebrews 12:23) and to the assembly of the firstborn who are enrolled in heaven, and to God, the judge of all, and to the spirits of the righteous made perfect,
+(Hebrews 12:23) to the church of the firstborn, whose names are written in heaven.
+You have come to God, the Judge of all, to the spirits of the righteous made perfect,

 Jesus Christ is the "firstborn," the only begotten Son of God, and the "firstborn" to be raised from the dead and receive a glorified, resurrected human body.
 The "assembly of the firstborn" is the "assembly of Jesus Christ," believers who gather around Him and in His name.
 Christians who love and follow Jesus Christ assemble or gather with other believers here on earth and in heaven.
 When we come to Jesus by grace through faith and trust in Jesus as our Lord and Savior, we are "enrolled in heaven" (for example, think of going to be enrolled as a student in a school).
 To be "enrolled in heaven," we must comply with the standards or requirements to be enrolled, which is faith in Jesus Christ, He enrolls us.
 The "spirits of the righteous made perfect or holy" are those Christians in heaven who have gone before us.
 They lived on earth "righteous" in Christ Jesus, because He guided and empowered them.
 Jesus Christ is the One who forgives sin and cleanses from sin the "righteous" in Him, which is part of the way He makes believers "perfect."
 God, "the judge of all" approves our enrollment in heaven and the work of Jesus in making believers perfect in heaven.